lkoskela/maven-build-utils/README.md

         ...
     </project>

-That's all.
 With this in your POM, running any kind of goals and phases, your build output should include a summary that looks a bit like this:

     [INFO] ----- BUILD STEP DURATIONS -----------------
     [INFO] [generate-sources                                      1,0s   2%]